 The kit includes polishing supplies and complete repair instructions, all housed in a convenient carrying case.
 The kit has components compatible with FC/PC and FC/APC ceramic ferrule connectors and has enough polishing film to repair approximately 20 connector end faces.

 Connectors can generally be repolished 10 times before reconnectorization is necessary.
 For replacement of worn or marred connectors, contact Thorlabs' tech support for assistance.

 Kit Expansion Options

-The carrying case has extra storage slots for the FS201 microscope, two extra polishing pucks, and one extra dropper bottle as well as space for additional lapping film.
+The carrying case included with the TUK05 has extra storage slots for the FS201 microscope, two extra polishing pucks, and one extra dropper bottle as well as space for additional lapping film.
+The scope itself includes batteries and fiber adapters compatible with FC/PC, FC/APC, ST®/PC, SC/PC, SMA905 and SMA90 connectors.
+For more information about the FS201, see the full web presentation.
 The case has removable foam inserts (see photo to the left) for reuse or storage of other components.
-For more details on the FS201 fiber inspection microscope, as well as adapters for various fiber connectors, click here.